 Additionally, the environmental impacts of traditional maintenance techniques are pretty high.
 Climate change is trending towards hotter and hotter summers.
 These summers make for debilitating for conditions for yard maintenance specialist.
 Additionally, there have been numerous lawsuits related to the potential Cancerous links between yard care chemicals like RoundUp.
 For me, the time required alone to maintain a beautiful landscape is too great.
 Unless you are yielding produce from gardening, I don’t think it’s the best use of time in general.
 It’s especially frustrating watching City workers trying to maintain green space along road ways and wonder how that time and effort could be better spent.

 So, combined with our passion for design and minimalism, we have tried our hands at Xeriscaping at our last two homes.
 Sometimes, we refer to this approach as hardscaping, because we tend to go with pavers, stone and gravel in place of traditional ground cover.
 We also trim back tree limbs from over the roof line and remove anything that requires extensive TLC or provides no quantifiable value.
 We’ve also called our approach smart-scaping because we try to leverage the natural patterns of the sun and rain to drive what vegetation we do keep.
 The goal always is almost no to very low maintenance.
 Along with year round use, and kid/dog/people friendly environments.

 We’ve gotten positive feedback and I am sharing our results with the hope that more people will try our approach.
 So below, you will see some below and after pictures of our most recent effort.
 We recently worked with a turn-key service called With Perspective for realizing our goals.
+Well Gardening is a site that has great getting started guide on Xeriscaping as well.
 Lastly, here are some pros and cons for Xeriscaping.